 2nd Stage | Preparing a project proposal

-Implementers whose project outlines have been selected in the first round will be asked in writing to prepare a full project proposal, which must be submitted within approximately six weeks.
+Implementers on the shortlist will then be asked in writing to submit a full project proposal (second stage in the procedure).
+This proposal must be submitted within approximately six weeks.

 Please find templates and helpful documents for the second round of the selection procedure in the box to the right.